ArviaChat/web-sdk/reference.md

 // Top-level room
 arviaChat.setRoomName('my-room');

-// Sub-level room ([projectId]/[roomName])
+// Dynamic room ([projectId]/[roomName])
 arviaChat.setRoomName('5b4f145ac4dbc95dcf926a52/my-room');
-// You can also set the sub-level room name using setSubLevelRoomName method. setSubLevelRoomName method only gets the room name as the parameter.
+// You can also set the dynamic room name using setDynamicRoomName method. setDynamicRoomName method only expects the room name as the parameter.
 Project id is added automatically as a prefix.
 ```

 ## getRoomName